iontodirel/ham_radio_services/README.md

 Docker containers for running APRS on ham radio.

 These containers are fully functional and finished, but they primarely serve as templates that can easily be modified and repurposed into different applications for APRS and ham radio use.
-The goal is to have configurability via minimal code changes, no scripting, and rather than supporting all possible use cases, support a set of use case while providing all flexibility to adapt via small code changes.
+The goal is to have configurability via minimal code changes, no scripting, and rather than supporting all possible use cases, support a set of use cases while providing all flexibility to adopt via small code changes.

 ## Goals